-ARC 534 Architectural Details
+ARC 532 Design of Architectural Details

 Students will be introduced to a set of detail patterns that are elemental fragments of natural phenomena present in all successful building details.
-Students will use these patterns when analyzing and existing details, judging the quality of manufactured building components, diagnosing problems in existing buildings, and designing details and reviewing one's own work
+Students will use these patterns when analyzing and existing details, judging the quality of manufactured building components, diagnosing problems in existing buildings, and designing details and reviewing one's own work.